ctp-eos/ctp-sci/Autaxys and the C-Domain: A Postquantum View of Reality’s Self-Generating Core.md

 - **P-Domain**: The rendered or “projected” domain of physical processes, which emerge from the C-Domain via what we call **CTP Energy**.
 - **CTP Energy**: The interface mechanism by which the C-Domain expresses itself into structured physicality.
 It includes informational, energetic, and temporal components.

 In this view, the "quantum particles" we observe are not entities per se, but rather **"pixels"**—temporary, interactive process events—rendered at the outer shell of a deeper computational-experiential engine.
-This aligns with autaxys, which posits that such particles are **interference patterns** within a larger, self-ordering matrix: the non-physical C-domain.
+This aligns with autaxys, which posits that such particles are **interference patterns** within a larger, self-ordering matrix: **the non-physical C-domain**.

 ---